Maouxi/amazon-store-api-azure-devops-pipeline-extensions/AmazonAppStoreEdit/overview.md

 # Task inputs
 For optional input, leave empty the field to don't update them and keep old values.

-- appId: The package name or app identifier for the app
+- appId*: The package name or app identifier for the app
-- language: The description language to udpate in ISO 639-1
+- language*: The description language to udpate in ISO 639-1
 - title: Display title
 - shortDescription: A brief description of the app, shown on mobile devices.
 - fullDescription: A lengthier description of the app, for the Appstore website